Crystal 0.27.0 has been released!

 Two notable features were added that will come handy.
-Thanks to #6681 there is now support to work with ISO calendar weeks numbers.
-And changing the timezone while keep the wall clack is now easy thanks to #6572.
+Thanks to #6681 there is now support for ISO calendar week numbers.
+And changing the timezone while keeping the wall clack is now easy thanks to #6572.

-Working with temporal files and directories used to require using
+Tools for working with temporal files and directories used to be provided by the

-The breaking change in this area is pretty minimum, the
+The breaking change in this area is pretty minimal:

 HTTP::Server#bind_ssl was dropped since in the previous version

 #bind_tls was introduced, but the former wasn’t removed to avoid a breaking change in a patch release.
 Read more at #6699.